Horatio Storer: Anti-abortion activism and views

 In 1857, Storer started what NPR calls the "physicians' crusade against abortion".
-In 1860, governors of every state in the U.S. received the letter from the recently-established AMA.
-Storer ghostwrote a letter, supposedly from the president of the AMA, in which he stated that the AMA opposed abortion.
+In 1860, governors of every state in the U.S. received a letter from the recently established AMA.
+Storer ghostwrote the letter, supposedly from the president of the AMA, in which he stated that the AMA opposed abortion.
 Storer used the language of morality, writing: "The evil to society of this crime is evident from the fact that it's instances in this country are now to be counted by hundreds of thousands.
 In reality, there is a little difference between the immorality by which a man forsakes his home for an occasional visit to a house of prostitution that he may preserve his wife from the chance of pregnancy, and the immorality by which that wife brings herself willfully to destroy the living fruit of her womb.
 The child is alive from the moment of conception."
 The letter was pivotal to what historians call the "physicians' crusade against abortion", and Storer was making a few key arguments for why abortion should be illegal across the country.
 He introduced a new idea that life began at conception.
 Until then, people generally agreed that life began when a woman could actually feel life move inside her at quickening.
-Storer campaigned on a moral argument that also tapped into the racial fears of the moment that would eventually inspire a pseudoscientific field of "racial improvement and planned breeding of the population."
+Storer campaigned on a moral argument that also tapped into the racial fears of the moment that would eventually inspire eugenics, a pseudoscientific field of "racial improvement and planned breeding of the population."